 If there’s one thing that the history of football teaches us, it’s that nothing is forever.
 The wheel always turns.
 There’ll always be a faster gun riding into town one day and a new kid will arrive in the playground with a bigger stick.
-And so it was, and so it shall be.
 It’s the harsh lesson that Manchester United fans, sated with trophies aplenty courtesy of the reign of Sir Alex Ferguson, are now having to endure.

-Full control of Manchester United was secured by the Glazers towards the end of 2004, a few years before Sheikh Mansour bin Zayed al-Nahyan took control of Manchester City, but while the latter’s tenure in control has benefited the club massively to the tune of almost £1 billion, the reverse has been applied at Old Trafford, wherein reports suggest that the American owners have extracted a not too dissimilar amount from the Old Trafford coffers.
+Full control of Manchester United was secured by the Glazers towards the end of 2004, a few years before Sheikh Mansour bin Zayed al-Nahyan took control of Manchester City, but while the latter’s tenure in control has benefited the club massively to the tune of almost £1 billion, the reverse has been applied at Old Trafford, wherein reports suggest that the American owners have extracted a similar figure from the Old Trafford coffers.
 As owners, that is of course entirely their prerogative.
 For fans of the club though, it is their bane.

-Even today, the club still manages to strike sponsorship deals that, according to reports on its latest figures released recently, suggest income generation of some £590 million per year, substantially more that of its erstwhile noisy neighbours.
-The problem is of course that as well as that inflow of money, there’s a massive outflow as well, which can turn such apparent financial muscle into a scenario wherein Ed Woodward, the club’s executive vice-chairman, can tell his manager, with some honesty, that funds for transfers are restricted.
-Indeed, if the former JP Morgan executive hadn’t tapped into the rich seam of such lucrative deals, the £525 million or so debts loaded onto the club may arguably have been unmanageable.
+Even today, the club still manages to strike sponsorship deals that, according to reports on its figures released for 2018/2019, suggest income generation of some £623 million per year, substantially more than their Premier League counterparts.
+The problem is of course that as well as that inflow of money, there’s a massive outflow as well, which can turn such apparent financial muscle into a scenario wherein Ed Woodward, can tell his manager that funds for transfers are restricted.
+Indeed, if the former JP Morgan executive hadn’t tapped into the rich seam of such lucrative deals, the huge debts loaded onto the club may arguably have been unmanageable.

 Any fan of any football club who believes the people who take control of their club has merely altruistic aims is either extremely naive, or extremely lucky.
 Football clubs, especially at the top end of the range, are no longer sporting institutions; they are financial enterprises, and making brass is more important than accumulating silverware.
 For fans of Manchester City who, for so long, were the poor benighted relations in the Greater Manchester football family, the current scenario must feel especially delicious.
 On the other side of the city however, despite the club still funding massive transfers, there’s a feeling of what might have been had not the money earned by the club been syphoned away to its American owners.